-Energy Efficiency
+3.5 Energy Efficiency

 Traditional windows and doors can be upgraded to increase energy efficiency, and improve sound insulation and security, often at a lower cost than replacing units, whilst still retaining the original features and style which gives character to buildings.
 Historic Environment Scotland's research and guidance on improving energy efficiency in traditional buildings can be found in their Technical Conservation knowledge base.
 In particular, Historic Environment Scotland's Inform leaflet: Improving Energy Efficiency in Traditional Buildings offers potentially acceptable interventions.
-The terms original and historic are used within this document.
-An original window or door denotes a feature that was in place when the building was first constructed.
-A historic window or door is a later replacement which is of historic interest, well-constructed and of materials appropriate to the context
+Further guidance can be found on the Council's website 'Traditional and Historic Buildings Conservation Advice'.

-2.2 Windows
+4. Windows